tintinmar1995/cozy-wallet/CONTRIBUTING.md

 ## Translations

-The Cozy Wallet is translated on a platform called [Transifex][tx].
+The Cozy-DISPERS is translated on a platform called [Transifex][tx].
 [This tutorial][tx-start] can help you to learn how to make your first steps here.
 If you have any question, don't hesitate to ask us!

 ## Community